kstatebioinfo/Irys-scaffolding/README.md

 These scripts were created to generate BED files of gaps in sequence-based assemblies and to run sv_detect from BioNano as a standalone pipeline but the scripts may be redundant now with the new IrysView release.
 If we find that they are they will be removed.

-### CURRENTLY UNSUPPORTED PROGRAMS:
+# CURRENTLY UNSUPPORTED PROGRAMS:

+Scripts in the `Irys-scaffolding/KSU_bioinfo_lab/script_archive` directory are former versions of workflows that are currently not supported.

 ###assemble/AssembleIrys.pl

 SUMMARY

 **AssembleIrys.pl -** Adjusts stretch by scan.
 Merges BNXs and initiate assemblies with a range of parameters.
 This script uses the same workflow as AssembleIrysCluster.pl but it runs on local Linux machines.
 This script has not been updated to account for frequent changes in Bionano output format.
-See **AssembleIrysCluster.pl** for fequently updated scripts.
+See **AssembleIrysXeonPhi.pl** for fequently updated scripts.

 ### analyze_irys_output/analyze_irys_output.pl